mui/tech-challenge-full-stack/README.md

 ### Run instructions

-Start the database with
+Start the database with:

 ```sh
 docker-compose up
 ```

-Run the application with
+Run the application with:

 ```sh
 yarn
 yarn dev
 ```

-The UI is accessible at http://localhost:3000
+The UI is accessible at http://localhost:3002
 If everything is set up well you should see the message "Database connection: succeeded"

 ### Requirements

-- You are allowed to use any library or ORM you want, but you must use the provided postgres database and Next.js application.
+- You are allowed to use any library or ORM you want, but you must use the provided PostgreSQL database and Next.js application.
 - List of threads: Threads must be displayed in a list, **sorted by the thread with the most recently created post first**.
 - Selecting a thread: Clicking a thread should reveal its posts sorted by least recent first
 - There's a form that allows you to enter a subject and a body and a button to add a new post to the thread.